-We receive around 60 applications per year with 10 -15 students finding a place in a lab.
+We receive about 100 applications per year with about 20 to 25 students finding a place in a lab.
 Decisions for formal acceptance are based on:

 - Academic achievement